Skip to content

 Model

-All models inherit from BaseModel (extending LightningModule), which provides a standard interface:
+All supported models inherit from BaseModel (extending LightningModule), which provides a standard interface and a set of override hooks for task-specific behavior:

 class BaseModel(L.LightningModule, ABC):